jadecobra/python_tdd_exercises/source/calculator/calculator_1/calculator.rst

 preview
 *********************************************************************************

-These are the tests I have by the end of the chapter
+I have these tests by the end of the chapter

 .. literalinclude:: ../../code/calculator/tests/test_calculator_1.py
   :language: python